Erika Jayne Comments On Rumored Affair Between Denise Richards And Brandi Glanville On ‘RHOBH’

+Brandi has had no issue speaking out on the matter on her social media pages, but Denise has stayed relatively quiet.
+Some of the other cast members, including newcomer Garcelle Beauvais, have addressed the affair, and now Erika Jayne is commenting on the matter.

-Erika recently caught up with Wendy Williams on her talk show, via YouTube, and seems to confirm that the affair is real.
+Erika recently sat down with Wendy Williams on her talk show, via YouTube, and seems to confirm that the affair is real.

 “Let me say this: There are two sides of every story.
 The viewer will get to hear both sides and see both sides.
 I have my opinion based on what I’ve seen [and] I’m going to keep it to myself,” Erika commented.